-Bill Tavis is our newest Art of Austin artist!
-Get to know more about his work and process!
+Bill Tavis is an Art of Austin artist!
+Get to know him and his work!

 AoA – How long have you been in Austin and how did you find your way here?

 Bill – I’ve been here for almost 4 years… I was looking for a new place to live and I had been to Austin a few times and I liked it’s creative vibe and the friendly people.
 I grew up in Albuquerque, NM but I moved around a few places before arriving here.

 AoA – When did you realize that you were an artist?

 Bill – When I was growing up, everyone thought that my sister would be the artist because she was so good at it.
 I always doodled and stuff but I was good at math so that’s what I was pushed to do.
 The problem was that I didn’t enjoy my math classes at all so the thought of doing that for my entire life made me sick.
 By the time I graduated high school I wanted to become a pro snowboarder so I set my sights on that, because that was my bliss at the time.
 I even took some video and film classes so that I could make my living doing snowboard films.
 Then all of a sudden within just like one or two months there was this perfect storm of a bad shoulder injury, a new relationship, and my first psychedelic experience on mushrooms that just catapulted me out of my current track and I discovered this profound drive to create artistic videos.
 About six months later, on another mushroom trip and while looking through a lot of art I found inspiring, I had this epiphany that “art is simply letting your imagination work.”
 I quickly grabbed some paper to write that down, and started filling in around it with all kinds of drawings.
 It gave me the same feeling I got at the best moments in snowboarding, where I was just totally present and my struggles and anxieties of everyday faded into the periphery… this was in September 2003 and marks the exact moment I realized that I was an artist, and I have never looked back and have made art full throttle ever since.